RahulTeammate/ComputerVision/README.md

 ###How to run the Program:
 1. Install IPython.
 2. Open "Computer Vision.ipynb" from IPython
+3. The line with "%cd" needs to have its directory changed to your computer's filepath to this project's folder.
-3. Click on the first block of code.
+4. Click on the first block of code.
-4. Press Shift+Enter to execute the code blocks sequentially.
+5. Press Shift+Enter repeatedly to execute the code blocks sequentially.

-*Note:* If there are technical difficulties, load "Computer Vision.html" on your Browser.
-You cannot run the program from here, but you can still see the code.
+**Note:** If there are technical difficulties, load "Computer Vision.html" on your Browser.
+You cannot run the program from here, but you can still see the code and the data executed by the code.